amelia2802/100-days-of-code/log.md

 - Write a Java program to traverse a binary tree using
      - Inorder Traversal
      - Postorder Traversal
-- Write a python program to encrypt messages in the Ceaser Cipher method.
+- Write a Python program to encrypt messages in the Ceaser Cipher method.

 **Link to work:** [Tree traversal](https://github.com/amelia2802/Coding-Practice/blob/master/Trees/treeTraversal.java)